joshhornby/joshhornby.github.io/_posts/2025-08-25-flight-levels.md

 **Flight Level Two**: Across teams.
 Dependencies, bottlenecks, hand-offs.
 The question shifts from "how do we ship this feature?" to "how do we keep the machine running?"

 **Flight Level Three**: The balcony view.
 Systems thinking, business outcomes, portfolio management.
-Not about tickets or boards anymore.
+Not about tickets or boards any more.
 It's how the organisation adapts, allocates resources, stays focused on outcomes.

 ## Gravity Always Wins